-Armand Zipfel was born in June 17th, 1883 in Albigny sur
+Armand Zipfel was born on June 17th, 1883 in Albigny sur

 Saône, a village north of Lyon in central France.
 His father was from

-an Alsacian family which had fled after the war of 1870 and owned a
+an Alsacian family which had fled after the war of 1870.
+The father

-company in Lyon which built organs, where Zipfel learned about
+owned a company in Lyon that built organs, where young Armand learned

-mechanics.
-He was a neighbour and youth friend of the Voisin brothers
+about mechanics.
+Armand was a neighbour and youth friend of the Voisin

-and sailed and experimented with motor boats on the Saône river
+brothers and sailed and experimented with motor boats on the Saône

-together with them.
-He built a glider in 1906, but never tested it.
+river together with them.
+He built a glider in 1906, but never tested

-After witnessing the flights of Henry Farman he decided in early 1908 to build a motorized airplane.
-He started the "Ateliers d'Aviation de Sud Est" and was allowed to use the drawings of the Voisin plane.
+After witnessing the flights of Henry Farman, he decided in early 1908 to build a motorized airplane.
+He started the "Ateliers d'Aviation de Sud Est" and was allowed to use the drawings of the Voisin biplane.
 He made his first successful flights at Villeurbaine, east of Lyon, in November 1908, becoming the sixth Frenchman to fly.

-Having learned to master his plane he toured Europe displaying it during 1909, visiting Berlin in January, Constantinople in September and Lisbon in October.
+After learning to master his machine he toured Europe displaying it during 1909, visiting Berlin in January, Constantinople in September and Lisbon in October.
 He was the first man ever to fly in Portugal.
 He also made an unsuccessful appearance at the Vichy Aviation meeting.
-After another visit to Germany in early 1910 he appears to have stopped flying in public, but his company built airplanes for other people and he worked as a flight instructor.
+After another visit to Germany in early 1910 he appears to have stopped flying in public, but his company built aeroplanes for other people and he worked as a flight instructor.